-- Students in identified groups like the choir, Mountain Challenge staff, Freshman Bonners, and summer school students will receive communication about their checkout deadlines and will be expected to move out at the appropriate time.
+- Summer school students will receive communication about their checkout deadlines and will be expected to move out at the appropriate time.
 Due to this accommodation and lack of staff, these students may have only the Express Checkout as an option.

 - Students not in an identified group who need to stay past the deadline may REQUEST approval to do so by completing a break housing form on the website.